Zhang-Jiexi/DataProTool/README.md

 1.Support English!</br>
 Now, I create an English version for this tool.and I set this tool's main language as English.</br>
-You can simplely use `import dataprotool`.</br>
+You can simplely use `import DataProTool`.</br>
-If you want to use Chinese version, you can use `import dataprotool.cn` to import.
+If you want to use Chinese version, you can use `import DataProTool.DataProTool_cn` to import.

 2.I add three feature derivation function in the `FreatureDerivation` class, they are:</br>
         1.target encode derivation: `target_encode_derivation()`</br>